 Instructions

-- Rinse the toor dal well under running water until the water runs clear, then soak it in sufficient water for about 30 minutes.
+- Rinse toor dal well under running water until the water runs clear, then soak it in sufficient water for about 30 minutes.

 - Now, add the cooked dal, and give everything a good mix.